About the Area

 – Explore The Shannon Region –

 Silver Spruce Lodge is an ideal location to explore the Shannon region and is within easy driving distance of The Burren, Cliffs of Moher, Bunratty Castle, The Rock of Cashel, Birr Castle & Gardens, Holycross Abbey, Nenagh Castle and the Brian Boru Trail.
+Enjoy Ireland’s Hidden Heartlands, the Wild Atlantic Way or Ireland’s Ancient East.
 It is a haven for outdoor adventure seekers, especially walkers, bird-watchers, nature lovers, golfers, fishermen or anyone with an interest in the rural Irish countryside.
 Boat lovers can enjoy a cruise on nearby Lough Derg or spend a day on a luxury yacht.
 Silver Spruce Lodge is about 3km (2 miles) from Dolla and 6 km (4 miles) from Silvermines village where visitors can meet local people, enjoy Ireland’s finest Irish traditional music, song and dance in the local pubs, visit the local churches and graveyards and experience real Irish country living.

 Nenagh town located just 8 km (5 miles) away is a thriving commercial town for all seasons.
 It is the largest town in North Tipperary with a population of about 8,000 people.
 Visitors can dine in the many excellent restaurants, explore some fine cultural amenities including the recently refurbished old Norman Castle, stroll through the farmers’ markets and sample local artisan food produce.